GetStream/stream-chat-angular/README.md

 ```

 Run `npm install` in the root of the project.
 You can use the `npm run start:dev` command to start the SampleApp with automatic reloading.

-A note about the documentation:

-- Documentations for Angular services are generated from doc comments in the source files (not under source control)
-- Documentations for inputs and outputs of Angular components are generated from doc comments in the source files (not under source control)
-- Everything else in the documentation is written in `mdx` files located in the `docusaurus` folder